ppb/pursuedpybear/docs/discussion/maintenance-schedules.rst

 PursuedPyBear targets four releases a year, based on the solstices and
 equinoxes:

-* Around the Northward equinox, which is about March 20.
+* Around the northward equinox, which is about March 20.
-* Around the Northern Solstice, which is about June 20.
+* Around the northern solstice, which is about June 20.
-* Around the Southward equinox, which is about September 20.
+* Around the southward equinox, which is about September 20.
-* Around the Southern Solstice, which is about December 21st.
+* Around the southern solstice, which is about December 21st.

-We prefer to use the directional names of the solstices as we support a global community.
+We prefer to use the directional names of the solstices and equinoxes as we support a global community.
 Naming them after their seasons would leave out portions of the world.

 About four weeks before the target release date, we freeze any new feature